zonradkuse/AdaLesson/2/solution.md

 Therefor legal assignments are:
 1, 2, 4,
+Nevertheless, 2 can lead to an error during compile time or runtime if the range does not fit.

 # Task 3

 ## a
 Exceptions are automatically raised propagated a program's structure.
-In case a exception `e` is not handled in U, control leaves U nad might be handled here.
+In case a exception `e` is not handled in U, control leaves U and might be handled here.
 If not, again, U is left and propagated through the program until the program terminates.
 This can be build with `goto` statements, too, but only in knowledge of the callstack.
 When an exception is raised and it is not handled, there occurs a runtime error with information where the first entrance into the callstack was and where the respective raise statement is located.
 This information is hard to rebuild with `goto` statements.
 It even gets harder considering exception messages, which can be specified, too.
 Then a simple `goto` is not enough as no information can be passed to the handler without using global data structures.

 In a nutshell, exceptions are a much more modular solutions than `goto` statements.